 In Part 1, I mentioned my story about this.
 I bought surreytennis.com, even though that wasn’t my business name.
 This was really successful and helped my business to show up at the top of the search engines.
 But I don’t think I’d do it again as I think it’s better to have a consistent brand where domain name and company name are the same.
 Actually, I started a new company called Surrey Tennis Coaching to fit with my domain name as it was so useful.

-If you do happen to check out surreytennis.com, you’ll find a horrible broken website.
-The company finished many years ago now but I haven’t got round to taking the website down.
-It’s on the to-do list!
+If you do happen to check out surreytennis.com, it now belongs to somebody else as I sold it.
 I did build our current club website from scratch.
 Check it out HERE

 Where to buy your domain name

 I use www.namecheap.com – but I think one site is as good as the rest if you are doing nothing more than buying a domain name.
 But if you are going to buy hosting, which we’ll talk about next, you can just buy the domain name along with the hosting.

 So we said that your domain name is like a sign post – and it will send people to your website.
 But where actually is the website?
 It is stored on a server with your host.
 So you need to have hosting, then you’ll build your website there and have the domain name point towards it.

 Often, web designers / companies offer hosting as part of their service to you.
 But if you decide to do it yourself, I recommend……………

 Once you’ve got your domain name and hosting, you could create the actual website using one of a number of tools, but I highly recommend WordPress.
 Then there is a setting which directs your domain name to where you website is located with your host – so when somebody types in your domain name, they see your website.